voicegain/platform/PRIVACY.md

 - Respond to product and customer service requests.
 - Send you a newsletter.
 - Solicit support for the Site and our application.
+- Administer sweepstakes, promotions, and contests.
+- Assist law enforcement and respond to subpoena.

 # USE OF YOUR CUSTOMERS INFORMATION

-This section describes how Voicegain may strictly and narrowly use your Customers Information (i.e Audio Derived Customer Data)
+This section describes how Voicegain may strictly and narrowly use your Customers Information (i.e. Audio Derived Customer Data)

-- Assist law enforcement and respond to subpoena.
-- Enforce legal terms that govern our services.
-- Prevent fraudulent transactions, monitor against theft, and protect against criminal activity.
-- Comply with law.
 - Provide, maintain and improve our services.
 - Resolve disputes and troubleshoot problems.
 - Respond to product and customer service requests.
+- Prevent fraudulent transactions, monitor against theft, and protect against criminal activity.
+- Enforce legal terms that govern our services.
+- Comply with law.
+- Assist law enforcement and respond to subpoena.

 # DISCLOSURE OF YOUR INFORMATION